zxenia/HowTo/how_to_map_mysql_db_to_rdf_with_karma.md

-# HowTo map MySQL database to RDF with Karma
+# Mapping MySQL database to RDF with Karma

 ### This post describes the workflow for mapping relational database to RDF using [Karma](http://usc-isi-i2.github.io/karma/) tool.